rust-lang/rfcs/text/0000-try-trait-v2.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+## Why `ControlFlow` pulls its weight

+The previous RFC discussed having such a type, but ended up deciding that defining a new type for the desugar wasn't worth it, and just used `Result`.

+This RFC does use a new type because one already [exists in nightly](https://doc.rust-lang.org/nightly/std/ops/enum.ControlFlow.html) under [the `control_flow_enum` feature gate](https://github.com/rust-lang/rust/issues/75744).
+It's being used in [the library](https://github.com/rust-lang/rust/blob/fd34606ddf02d1e9364e459b373a6ad665c3d8a4/library/core/src/iter/traits/iterator.rs#L2239-L2252) and [the compiler](https://github.com/rust-lang/rust/blob/c609b2eaf323186a1167ec1a9ffa69a7d4a5b1b9/compiler/rustc_middle/src/ty/fold.rs#L184-L206), demonstrating that it's useful beyond just this desugaring, so the desugar might as well use it too for extra clarity.
+There are also [ecosystem changes waiting on something like it](https://github.com/rust-itertools/itertools/issues/469#issuecomment-677729589), so it's not just a compiler-internal need.

 ## Methods on `ControlFlow`

-On nightly there are are a variety of methods available on `ControlFlow`.
+On nightly there are are a [variety of methods](https://doc.rust-lang.org/nightly/std/ops/enum.ControlFlow.html#implementations) available on `ControlFlow`.
 However, none of them are needed for the stabilization of the traits, so they left out of this RFC.
 They can be considered by libs at a later point.

 There's a basic set of simple ones that could be included if desired, though:
 ```rust